 Eastern medicine can often be looked down upon in the West, but some scientists argue it’s worth a closer look.
 Research has shown acupuncture can relieve symptoms by generating a neural response in areas of the brain that are particularly affected by Parkinson’s such as the putamen and the thalamus.

 Mitochondria are responsible for the production of energy for our cells.
 During production, a by-product of spare electrons is created.
 When these electrons escape the cell, they are known as free radicals.
 They are responsible for oxidative damage to the brain.
 To combat the damage, every cell of the body contains a powerful antioxidant called Coenzyme Q10.
 Studies have show very low levels of Coenzyme Q10 in the brain and blood of Parkinson’s patients, which is why a supplement might be helpful.
-I recommend Coenzyme Q10 by Garden of Life.
+I recommend this Coenzyme Q10.

 Let me hear from you: